Noncommutativity as a colimit

 To put it another way, the faithful functor $N$ is not full.

+Because of this the relevance of the current work to the theory of C*-algebras proper is rather limited.
+But that is not our immediate aim: this paper primarily wishes to gain a better conceptual understanding of the Bohrification programme; and, as we have argued above, from that perspective the way we have set things up is very natural and Theorem \ref{thm:colimcstar} is a step forward. \end{remark}

 We close this section with a discussion of completeness and cocompleteness properties of $\Cat{PCstar}$.
 It is known that the category of C*-algebras is both complete and cocomplete (for coproducts, see~\cite{rainjonneau:coproductscstar}, and for coequalizers, see~\cite{guichardet:vonneumann}).
 As it turns out, also $\Cat{PCstar}$ is both complete and cocomplete.